LaVerbenaElectronica/vr/Readme.md

 Go to "Code", clic and choose "Download zip", place it inside your web server public folder www.

 ## Plan and schedule
 Day 1
 10h to 11h - Presentation of the hackathon.
-11h to 12:30h - 1st A-Frame workshop
+11h to 12:30h - 1st A-Frame workshop.
 12:30h to 14h - 1st Working group session.

 Day 2
 12h to 13:30h - 2nd A-Frame workshop.
-13:30h to 14h - Break
+13:30h to 14h - Break.
-14h to 16h 2nd - Working group session:
+14h to 16h 2nd - Working group session.
 16h to 17h - 3rd A-Frame workshop.

 Day 3
 10h to 12h - 3rd Working group session.
 12h to 13h - Final presentations of projects.